2. Points Clouds

 whether the entity has ScalarFields

-Return type
+Return type:

 bool

-incRef(self: handle) None
+incRef(self: object) None

 Increment the Python reference counter.
 Do not use, for debug and tests only.